Tijdhof/callvoip-website/content/pages/integratie.md

   image_position: center
   disable_image_on_mobile: false
 blocks:
-- content: Soms heb je het even te druk om alle inkomende belletjes te beantwoorden of ben je gewoon simpelweg gesloten.
-Toch wil je graag in contact komen met de beller.
-Dankzij de voicemailbox bereik je dit.
-Je biedt de beller de mogelijkheid om een bericht achter te laten.
-Vervolgens kun je deze weer beluisteren en contact opnemen met de desbetreffende beller.
+- content: "Wij vinden dat integratie erbij hoort.
+Daarom zit bij onze centrale standaard al een integratie inbegrepen met onze Chrome Extensie Click-to-Dial.
+Popups van telefoontjes, een bedrijfstelefoonboek en meer. \nWil je integratie met jouw eigen systeem?
+Dan komt de CRM Lookup in beeld: de uitbreiding van de Click-to-Dial.
+    Of de overtreffende trap: VoIP CTI waarbij jouw PC gekoppeld wordt."
   image: "/v1572861318/cti-small2_bvq2lx.png"
   zooming: true
   position: image_left
-  title: Extra text block
+  title: Goed, beter, best
   image_position: center
 textblocks:
--
-  title1: 'Click-to-Dial'
+- title1: Click-to-Dial
-  content1: 'Security is freedom from, or resilience against, potential harm (or other unwanted coercive change) caused by others.
-Beneficiaries (technically referents) of security may be of persons and social groups, objects and institutions, ecosystems or any other entity or phenomenon vulnerable to unwanted change.<br><br><a href="/telefonie/clicktodial/" class="button">Meer informatie</a>'
+  content1: Security is freedom from, or resilience against, potential harm (or other
+    unwanted coercive change) caused by others.
+Beneficiaries (technically referents) of security may be of persons and social groups, objects and institutions, ecosystems or any other entity or phenomenon vulnerable to unwanted change.<br><br><a href="/telefonie/clicktodial/" class="button">Meer informatie</a>
-  title2: 'Integratie met jouw CRM'
+  title2: Integratie met jouw CRM
-  content2: 'Internet security is a branch of computer security specifically related to not only Internet, often involving browser security and the World Wide Web[citation needed], but also network security as it applies to other applications or operating systems as a whole.<br><br><br><a href="/telefonie/integratiemetcrm/" class="button">Meer informatie</a>'
+  content2: Internet security is a branch of computer security specifically related
+    to not only Internet, often involving browser security and the World Wide Web[citation needed], but also network security as it applies to other applications or operating systems as a whole.<br><br><br><a href="/telefonie/integratiemetcrm/" class="button">Meer
+    informatie</a>
-  title3: 'CRM Lookup'
+  title3: CRM Lookup
-  content3: 'Many methods are used to protect the transfer of data, including encryption and from-the-ground-up engineering.
-The current focus is on prevention as much as on real time protection against well known and new threats.<br><br><br><br><a href="/telefonie/functionaliteiten/crm-lookup/" class="button">Meer informatie</a>'
+  content3: Many methods are used to protect the transfer of data, including encryption
+    and from-the-ground-up engineering.
+The current focus is on prevention as much as on real time protection against well known and new threats.<br><br><br><br><a href="/telefonie/functionaliteiten/crm-lookup/" class="button">Meer informatie</a>
   show_vshape: false
 images: []
 hideinsearch: false